bcNishantReddy/bcNishantReddy/README.md

 <h2 align="left">Hi 👋!
-My name is Bommiredd C Nishant Reddy and I'm a Under Graduate Student, from IIT-Madras and RV University.</h2>
+My name is Bommiredd C Nishant Reddy and I'm a Under Graduate Student, from IIT-Madras and RVU.</h2>

 ###